return42/sphkerneldoc/linux_src_doc/mm/rmap_c.rst

 an 'anon_vma' attached to it, so that we can associate the anonymous pages mapped into it with that anon_vma.

-The common case will be that we already have one, but if not we either need to find an adjacent mapping that we can re-use the anon_vma from (very common when the only reason for splitting a vma has been \ :c:func:`mprotect`\ ), or we
+The common case will be that we already have one, which is handled inline by \ :c:func:`anon_vma_prepare`\ .
+But if not we either need to find an adjacent mapping that we can re-use the anon_vma from (very common when the only reason for splitting a vma has been \ :c:func:`mprotect`\ ), or we